DGotshalk/distraction-tracker/README.md

 		```
 		cargo build
 		```
 	2. Then run:
 		```
-		docker compose -f dev.docker-compose.yml up -d
+		docker compose -f stg.docker-compose.yml up -d
 		```

 	   This will start a MySQL container and a web application container.
 The application will be accessible at `http://127.0.0.1:8080`.

 3. To stop the application, run:
    ```
-   docker compose -f dev.docker-compose.yml down
+   docker compose -f stg.docker-compose.yml down
    ```

-4. This is a development application.
+4. This is a staging application.
 The web app is linked to the directory on the host filesystem where the source code is.
 When you make changes, simply run `cargo build` and rerun the docker commands.

 ## Non-Docker